GomezMig03/Arch-Hyprland/README.md

 #### 🔄 switching between Hyprland-git and none Hyprland-git

-- you can use my prepared script [`LINK`](https://github.com/JaKooLit/Arch-Hyprland/tree/main/assets/hyprland-install)
+- you can use the prepared script [`LINK`](https://github.com/GomezMig03/Arch-Hyprland/tree/main/assets/hyprland-install)
 - Readme is also there

 #### 🙋 👋 Having issues or questions?

 - for the install part, kindly open issue on this repo
-- for the Pre-configured Hyprland dots / configuration, submit issue [`here`](https://github.com/JaKooLit/Hyprland-Dots/issues)
+- for the Pre-configured Hyprland dots / configuration, submit issue [`here`](https://github.com/GomezMig03/Hyprland-Dots/issues)

 #### 🔧 Proper way to re-installing a particular script from install-scripts directory